 Winter Driving Tips

 Visitors should exercise caution when driving in Yosemite during winter.
-Here are some tips to help you stay safe: (See Also: Is It Safe To Visit Turkey As An American?
+Here are some tips to help you stay safe: (See Also: Is Cypress Safe to Visit?
 A Traveler’s Guide)

 - Check your vehicle: Make sure your vehicle is winter-ready, with proper tires, brakes, and fluids.